oslokommune/okctl/userdocs/src/index.md

 **Device authentication flow fails**

-If you are unable to complete device authentication against github, you need to install `pass` This is because github token is stored in a encrypted keyring on your device.
+If you are unable to complete device authentication against github, you need to install `pass` This is because github token is stored in an encrypted keyring on your device.

 Linux
 `apt-get install pass`